What to Expect When Starting Spravato Treatment (Step-by-Step Guide)

 Step 5: Adjustments Over Time

 One of the most important things to understand is that this treatment is flexible.
+Your treatment plan may be adjusted based on your response, goals, and overall progress.
+This flexibility helps ensure your care stays aligned with your needs.

 Patients may: